swoops/asana_pipe_menu/README.md

 so I  am happy with it.

 # Make it work
-Download the .py file then change the first two variables to fit your asana needs.

-Running asana_pipe.py -m may help with the "workspaces" variable.
+Download the .py file and put it where you like it.
+Running the program the first time should prompt you to make your config file.
+Just answer the questions.
+Then add the path to the script inside your openbox menu.xml file, something like:

+`<menu execute="~/.config/path_stuff/asana_pipe.py" id="List Asana Projects" label="Asana"/>`

-# Warning
+# Security Warning
 Your access_tokens are as good as credentials.
-These are stored in plain text inside of this file.
+These are stored in plain text inside of a config file.
 Anyone with access to your computer can steal them.
-I may add a keyring or something tricky in the future but for now this is how it is.
+Additionally it makes a cache file of the tasks you have inside the /tmp directory.